-Associated CEM system and natural gas flow meter QA/QC supporting documentation (including relative accuracy test audits, linearity checks, and flow meter calibration tests) was reviewed for all nineteen (19) Entergy generating units sampled.
-These documentary evidence verification checks were performed and confirmed that the reported GHG emissions data, and CO_2 emissions/flue gas flow and natural gas flow monitoring measurements and monitoring calibrations, were accurate, and the associated measurements data were reliable and reported correctly in the Entergy GHG inventory.
+Associated CEM system and natural gas flow meter QA/QC supporting documentation (including relative accuracy test audits, linearity checks, and flow meter calibration tests) was reviewed for eighteen (18) of the Entergy generating units sampled.
+(Note: The site visit originally planned for Ninemile Point Units 4 and 5 was cancelled due to ice storms, so that plant-level QA/QC data were unavailable.)
+These documentary evidence verification checks were performed and confirmed that the reported GHG emissions data, and CO2 emissions/flue gas flow and natural gas flow monitoring measurements and monitoring calibrations, were accurate, and the associated measurements data were reliable and reported correctly in the Entergy GHG inventory.